seedlit/netcdf_to_parquet/README.md

  - add queries
  - add visual examples in readme
  - add streamlit?
- - Package it into a library
  - add coverage report?
- - add doc strings
  - fix black and flake8 conflict
  - why is GCS getting initialized when imported as library